 The furnace burners are where all the magic happens, so they need to be checked to be running at optimal efficiency.

 🔧 Check and adjust gas pressure and air mix

 Checking these ensures that your burners are burning cleanly and maximizes safety with regard to indoor air quality.

 🔧 Check all electrical components

-Safety switches, electronic ignition thermostat contacts, limit control switches to name a few.
+Safety switches, electronic ignition thermostat contacts, and limit control switches, to name a few.